Ubiquity of Emergent Hebbian Dynamics in Regularized Learning: Learning-regularization balance produces Hebbian learning

+is negative.
+Equivalently, the negative-gradient learning signal has a positive inner product with \(h_b(x)\) on average.
+Now, as in \cite{ziyin2024formation}, we assume an equal-norm or concentration condition:

-Now, as in \cite{ziyin2024formation}, we assume a weak decoupling condition: $\|h_a\|^2 = \E[\|h_a\|^2]$, which states that norms of all representations are rather close to each other.
-This is certainly satisfied when, for example, there is a neural collapse \cite{papyan2020prevalence} or when the representations are normalized.
-This means that the expected alignment between the SGD update and the Hebbian update is given by
+This states that presynaptic representation norms are nearly constant across inputs.
+This is certainly satisfied when, for example, there is a neural collapse \citep{papyan2020prevalence} or when the representations are normalized.
+This means that the expected alignment between the learning signal and the Hebbian update is given by

-Namely, SGD updates will have a positive correlation with the Hebbian update, and the alignment becomes stronger as $\gamma$ increases.
+Namely, the learning signal has positive correlation with the Hebbian update, and the alignment becomes stronger as $\gamma$ increases.
 See Figure~\ref{fig:example-sgd-hebbian-update} for an example of such alignment.
-It turns out that this result is true not only for SGD but also for any update rule, precisely because the weight decay is always aligned with the anti-Hebbian update.
-Any update rule that reaches stationarity with weight decay needs to look anti-Hebbian.